 Sun Sui Wah:

 There is underground parking which is helpful when it’s raining.
-The restaurant is quite spacious, which I appreciate, because it offers a more comfortable dine in experience.
+The restaurant is quite spacious so it allows for a more comfortable dine in experience.
 I recommend their steam creamy egg yolk bun and durian pastry.
-I know durian is an acquired taste – it took me a few times as well but once you do, goodness, you’re seeking good places that offer this.
+I know durian is an acquired taste – it took me a few times to appreciate it – but once you do, goodness, you’re seeking good places that offer this.

 Golden Swan Restaurant:

 There is parking right in front of the restaurant but it’s generally fully packed so you will have to find street parking.
 The restaurant is roomy, not super big, but definitely spacious enough for you to be comfortable.
 The main draw of Golden Swan is that they still offer push cart service – I don’t know why I love that so much but I find it to be super neat.
 I recommend getting their congee especially when they sprinkle the crunchy flakes on it – tastes so good.

 There is metered parking right in front but it is rather limited so make sure to drop off your party in front while you go search for a spot in the neighbourhood.
 If you’re vegetarian and love dim sum, Po Kong is the restaurant for you.
 This is a very casual place and if you’re not into that, you might want to stick to take out.
 For those who are trying to switch to being a vegetarian or are a flexitarian, you’re not going to be disappointed.